 CFTC Mission and Division of Enforcement

-On January 19, 2017, the CFTC Enforcement Division issued new advisories outlining the factors that the Division would consider in evaluating cooperation by individuals and companies.
+On January 19, 2017, the CFTC Enforcement Division issued new advisories outlining the factors that the Division would consider in evaluating cooperation byindividuals (PDF: 272 KB) and companies (PDF: 282 KB).
 Intended to underscore the high value the Division placed on cooperation, these advisories were issued on the same day that the Commission announced a $25 million fine against Citigroup Global Markets, Inc., (“Citi”) for violating the CEA’s anti-spoofing provisions.
 The accompanying Order included a discussion of Citi’s cooperation and its impact on the terms of the settlement.
 On March 30, 2017, the Commission announced settlements with two former Citi traders, including the former desk head, for the same misconduct.
 These settlements included significant fines and market bans.
-Continue reading
+Continue reading →

 2016 was a banner year for the Dodd-Frank Act’s most significant anti-fraud enforcement provisions: the whistleblower programs at the Securities and Exchange Commission and the Commodity Futures Trading Commission.